 We have experienced, and expect to continue to experience, seasonal fluctuations in our operations, primarily due to seasonal changes in student enrollments.
-Historically, our one-on-one consulting services tend to have the largest student enrollments in our third and fourth fiscal quarters, which run from July 1 to December 31 of each year, primarily because many students enroll in our courses to prepare for admissions and assessment tests in subsequent school terms, and the Sino-foreign joint programs typically make payments to us for our language training courses in October or November based on their student enrollments in the fall.
+Historically, our one-on-one consulting services tend to have the largest student enrollments in our third and fourth fiscal quarters, which runs from July 1 to December 31 of each year, primarily because many students enroll in our courses to prepare for admissions and assessment exams in subsequent school terms, and our language training courses offered at Sino-foreign joint programs typically make payments to us in October or November based on their student enrollments in the fall.